jeremywillans/ha-rest980-roomba/README.md

 Specifically the log, rest980, token and timezone ones should be done now - the rest are best to update once a full clean has run (to populate the map)

-You can create the long-lived HA Token from you [HA Account Profile page][profile] page.
+You can create the long-lived HA Token from you [HA Account Profile][profile] page.

 ### Step 7: Configure Lovelace